MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/drunken-noodles.md

     - 2 scallions (sliced, 1-inch slices)
     - 7 Thai red chili peppers (thinly sliced)
         - use more if you want it to be spicier
-    - 2 cups Thai basil
+    - 1 cup Thai basil
     - 2 tbsp Shaoxing wine
         - subst: rice vinegar
     - 2 tbsp chili oil